-Correction of Errors
+Correction of errors

-You are responsible for adjusting the financial statements to correct material misstatements and for confirming to us that the total of all uncorrected misstatements identified by us during our audit are immaterial, both individually and in total, to the financial statements taken as a whole.
-In addition, we expect you will correct all known non-trivial errors.
+You are responsible for adjusting the financial statements to correct material misstatements and for confirming to us that all uncorrected misstatements identified by us during our audit are immaterial, both individually and in total, to the financial statements taken as a whole.
+In addition, we expect management will correct all known non-trivial errors.

-Prevention and Detection of Fraud
+Prevention and detection of fraud